wellyshen/use-places-autocomplete/README.md

     clearSuggestions,
   } = usePlacesAutocomplete();
   const ref = useOnclickOutside(() => {
-    // When user clicks outside of the component, call it to clear and reset the suggestions data clearSuggestions();
+    // When the user clicks outside of the component, call it to clear and reset the suggestions data clearSuggestions();
   });